Persian Cat Breeders

 A hobby breeder does not plan a breeding based on the goal of selling the kittens.
 A hobby breeder plans a breeding for many reasons, a few of which are:

-They cannot achieve these goals without knowing their cats, the Persian breed standard, their cat's pedigree, and the health or genetic problems in their cat or its' ancestors.
+They cannot achieve these goals without knowing their cats, the Persian breed standard (click here to view CFA Persian Breed Standard - Adobe pdf file), their cat's pedigree, and the health or genetic problems in their cat or its' ancestors.

 A hobby breeder spends many hours educating themself about Persian cats, pedigrees, the Persian cat breed standard, answering questions from people interested in Persians, and mentoring new Persian cat enthusiasts.
 They spend enormous amounts of money on purchasing the finest quality Persian cats, cat toys, food, vitamin and mineral supplements, crates, grooming products, vaccinations, veterinarian bills and other medical treatments, having their cats DNA tested for PKD1, and much more.